TimMouskhelichvili/personal/public/static/markdown/blog/javascript-startswith/en.md

 ---
-title: How Does StartsWith Function Work In JavaScript?
+title: How Does The StartsWith() Function Work In JavaScript?
-seoTitle: How Does StartsWith Function Work In JavaScript?
+seoTitle: How Does The StartsWith() Function Work In JavaScript?
 openGraphImage: /static/images/blog/javascript-wait-5-seconds/cover.png
 date: 2021-11-23
-description: A guide on how to wait for X seconds before executing the next line in JavaScript.
+description: A guide on how does the startsWith() function work in JavaScript?
+Case Sensitivity, Multiple Values, Alternatives.
 author: Tim Mouskhelichvili
 ---

+This article will tell you everything that you need to know about the startsWith() function in JavaScript.

-When you will finish reading this guide you will become a pro of JavaScript's startsWith function.
+By the end of this guide, you will become a pro of this function and you will know:

+1. How to use it?
+2. When to use it?
-You will know how to use it and when to use it.
+3. And, will be able to explain it to others.

 <Summary />

 ## Definition

-The startsWith function is used to determine if a string begins by the search value.
+The startsWith function is used to determine if a string begins by a search value.

 If the string begins by the search value, it returns *true*, otherwise, it returns *false*.